mbtestorg2022/ocw-www/content/pages/welcome-to-the-nextgen-ocw-beta-site.md

 title: Welcome to NextGen OCW!
 uid: 6d308f4c-fa8a-497e-b21b-989af4fbf7bb
 ---
-#### **We have been actively developing NextGen OpenCourseWare the last two years and will continue to make improvements to the site and our services.
+#### **We have been actively developing NextGen OpenCourseWare and are excited to officially release the new user experience.
 You can help us make it better by exploring this site and giving us feedback.**

 - Use the “feedback” button located on the right side of the screen to tell us what you think.
-- You can give more general feedback in our [user survey](https://mit.co1.qualtrics.com/jfe/form/SV_b2QdlmQmJ2KYCCW).
+- Take our [user survey](https://mit.co1.qualtrics.com/jfe/form/SV_b2QdlmQmJ2KYCCW) to tell us more about your use cases and your thoughts on NextGen.
 - You’ll see changes to the site over time, so please come back to visit periodically.

 **Thank you for interest, feedback, and support of OCW!**